tiagoh/MCW-ML-Ops-1Day/Hands-on lab/Before the HOL - MLOps.md

 Duration: 5 minutes

-For this workshop we will be using [Compute Instance](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-instance) since it provides a fully-managed cloud-based workstation for data scientists.
+For this workshop we will be using an Azure Machine Learning **[Compute Instance](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-instance)** since it provides a fully-managed cloud-based workstation for data scientists.

 In the Compute Instance you will be able to execute the  required notebooks for this hands-on workshop.